ligato/docs/docs/tutorials/05_kv-scheduler.md

   - value: { name:"route3" interface_name:"if3"  }
 ```

-The route comes first, but it is cached, since the dependent interface does not exist, and the KV Scheduler does not know when it will appear.
+The route comes first, but it is cached.
+The dependent interface does not exist, and the KV Scheduler does not know when it will appear.
 The route is marked as `[NOOP IS-PENDING]`.

 ```bash
 1. CREATE: